leaningtech/labs/sites/cheerpx/src/content/docs/20-faq.md

 ## Why Can't I Use the `file://` Protocol?

 CheerpX requires certain browser capabilities that are not available when accessing files directly using the `file://` protocol.
-Here’s an explanation of the issue and the recommended solution:
+Here’s an explanation of the issue and the recommended solution.

 ### Security Restrictions and Cross-Origin Headers

 Modern browsers enforce strict security policies to protect users from potentially harmful actions.
-Accessing files through the `file://` protocol poses a security risk, as it may allow untrusted HTML files to interact with local resources and cause to data breaches.
+Accessing files through the `file://` protocol poses a security risk, as it may allow untrusted HTML files to interact with local resources and cause data breaches.

 Additionally, [SharedArrayBuffer] requires cross-origin isolation to function properly, which cannot be established when serving files with the `file://` protocol.
-This protocol restricts the ability to set crucial HTTP headers, such as `Cross-Origin-Opener-Policy` and `Cross-Origin-Embedder-Policy`.
+This protocol does not support setting the required HTTP headers: `Cross-Origin-Opener-Policy` and `Cross-Origin-Embedder-Policy`.

 ### Recommended Solution: Local Web Server Requirement

 To properly utilize CheerpX, you must run a local web server.
-This allows you to access your HTML files with a URL that starts with `http://` or `https://`, such as `http://localhost:8080/`.
+This allows you to access your HTML files with a URL that starts with `http://` or `https://`, for example `http://localhost:8080/`.
 Using a web server ensures that all necessary HTTP headers for cross-origin isolation can be correctly applied.

-For more information on server setups, please see our [server setup guide].
+For more information on how to setup a HTTP server, please see our [server setup guide].

 [server setup guide]: /docs/guides/nginx
 [SharedArrayBuffer]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer